-Following an extensive review and consultation, government has introduced changes to the regulation of taxi, hire car and ridesharing services to provide more opportunities for all drivers, as well as stronger safety mechanisms, better competition and choice for customers.
-The NSW Government has recognised the existing laws increased the costs of delivering services and limited opportunities for innovation.
-As a result, more than 50 pieces of regulation will be removed to create a more level playing field.
+Following an extensive review and consultation, government introduced changes to the regulation of taxi, hire car and ridesharing services to provide more opportunities for all drivers, as well as stronger safety mechanisms, better competition and choice for customers.

 Read more about the reforms

 Ridesharing drivers can now operate legally in NSW, provided they get a hire car driver authorisation and have a business registration for their car.
 In addition, drivers need to undergo medical and criminal checks.
 Companies will be free to set their own fares, but the government will continue to set maximum fares for taxis hailed on the street.
 We’ve also made sure that wheelchair-accessible services remain available.

 These changes apply to all current and new rideshare drivers who provide booked services through a rideshare app.
-A new Point to Point Transport Commission is being established to manage compliance with these new reforms.
+A new Point to Point Transport Commission has been established to manage compliance with these new reforms.

 Since government announced the legalisation of ridesharing, the industry is growing and is subject to even greater competition.
 Ride and car sharing services have expanded into regional areas and Uber and the taxi industry is now competing with other businesses including GoCar, GoBuggy, My Country Taxi, Liftango and Rydhero.

 Government gets into Ridesharing

 The NSW Department of Customeer Service became the first NSW Government agency to include ridesharing as a transport option for its employees.

 Employees who are required to travel for work will now be able to choose the most suitable and best value option from amongst taxis, ridesharing and public transport.